messiel12pr/Terrain_Generator/README.md

 #### Use:

+- Using docker
   - Build the Docker image: `docker build -t terrain-generator .`
   - For linux:
     - `xhost +local:docker`
     - `docker run --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix terrain-generator`
+- Without docker:
+  - install packages
+  - run: `python3 generator.py`
 - Hit space to generate a new seed
 - Use the sliders to fine tune the terrain
   - `octaves`: The number of levels of detail